Field Sales KPIs: 10 Revenue-Driving Metrics

-1. Total Revenue Generated Per Salesperson
+1. Total Revenue Generated per Salesperson

 Strategic Analysis & Application